-HUM 108 Gender Studies
+HUM 108 Introduction to Gender Studies 5 (55/0)

 This course introduces students to major issues, concepts, and basic tenns central to the field of Gender Studies.
-Throughout the quarter, we will critically engage with social, cultural and historical ideas about what it means to be female and male, how these ideas shape everyday life experiences, and what consequences this has on relationships, work, and the strncturing of a society.
+Throughout the quarter, we will critically engage with social, cultural and historical ideas about what it means to be female and male, how these ideas shape everyday life experiences, and what consequences this has on relationships, work, and the structuring of a society.
 Emphasis will include the multiple ways that sex and gender interact with race, class, sexuality, nationality, and other social identities.HU

-HUM (55/00)110 Greek Mythology
+HUM 110 Greek Mythology 5 (55/00)

 Greek Mythology is the basis for understanding Western literature, art, history and even some symbolism on U.S. currency.
 More than just entertainment, the ancient myths discuss our relationship to the divine, the nature of power, and the importance of heroics.
 This course will cover the pantheon of Greek gods and the literary styles of the epic, tragedy, and comedy.
-HU person and societal perceptions, and the cultural Big Bend Community College construction of reality using a literature-based and experientially based cognitive curriculum.
-This class will explore multicultural society with a mind toward improving students' understanding of their own cultures and the cultures that surround them.
-Prerequisite: ENGL& 101 or instructor permission HU
+HU

-HUM 214 Diversity Issues: Race, Class and Gender (55/0)
+HUM 214 Diversity Issues: Race, Class and Gender 5 (55/0)